mobilespace/exploring-react-native/README.md

 ## Submission

 Once you have completed this assignment, please create a new issue on this repo with the title as your name and add the link to your repo in the description.
-One of the TA's will review your code and add your name to the list of completed submissions below if all looks good.
+One of the TA's will review your code and follow up with you.

 ## Problems?